 Christian Perspectives of Civic Action under Non-Democratic Governments Based on Church Discussions in Post-Umbrella Movement Hong Kong

-I research how Christians conceptualise civic engagement in light of Hong Kong’s resistance movements, Occupy Central and the Umbrella Movement.
-I aim to provide a framework for thinking about the intersection of religious identity and political practice in non-democratic political orders, such as Hong Kong.
+I research how Christians conceptualise civic engagement in light of Hong Kong’s resistance movements.
+I aim to provide a framework for thinking about the intersection of religious identity and political practice in non-democratic regions, such as Hong Kong.

 Research Interests: Theological Ethics, Political Theology, Theological Anthropology, Hong Kong Studies